remichartier/008_SelfDrivingCarAdvancedLaneLinesProject/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-- Done on my notebook chapter **'Apply a distortion correction to raw images'**, same undistortion parameters applied to images from `./test_images` folder, one example below :
+- Done on my notebook chapter **'Apply a distortion correction to raw images'**, same undistortion parameters applied to images from `./test_images` folder, via `undist = cv2.undistort(img, mtx, dist, None, mtx)`, one example below :
 ![alt text][image3]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.